Updated: March 7, 2022

 As an individual, we can’t do much to reverse the falling stock prices.
 However, we do have a lot of control over our cash flow.
 Specifically, how we spend and how we earn.

 And speaking of how we earn, one of the best sources of income is of course… starting a business.
 Which begs the question, given these difficult times when we’re strapped for cash, how do you even put up a business that requires zero or very little capital?

 The Reality of Starting a Business with Zero Capital

 A business would always require capital.
 If not at the start, then at some point in the immediate future.
 It is necessary for it to become stable and to eventually grow.

-Thus, it’s important to save your initial profits, and then re-invest it back into the business.
-Because if you don’t, then your venture won’t become sustainable for the long-term.
+Thus, it’s important to save your initial profits, and then re-invest them back into the business.
+Because if you don’t, then your venture won’t become sustainable for the long term.

-Another fact is that, businesses that don’t need a lot of startup capital usually begin as a freelancing gig.
+Another fact is that businesses that don’t need a lot of startup capital usually begin as freelancing gigs.
 Thus, hard work, resourcefulness, and long-term plans are necessary if you want to eventually convert your hustle into a full-fledged business.

 5 Businesses That Require Zero or Little Capital

 The most straightforward way to make money without capital is to simply resell stuff.
 Of course, with a little cash, you can buy a starting inventory.
 But it’s very possible to get a consignment or affiliate deal from a supplier and begin selling.

 Perhaps, you can look around your home and find something that you can sell to have initial funds.